honeypieio/shrubcoop.org/content/about-us.md

 **Workshops & Events:** We organise events and upcycling workshops to educate the community about sustainable living.

-**Food Sharing:** We re-distribute excess food from businesses to the community through our Food Sharing Hub and Food Sharing Network, and run sustainable cooking and home crafting classes.
+**Food Sharing:** We re-distribute excess food from businesses to the community through our Food Sharing Hub.

 **Wee Spoke Hub:** We organise DIY workshops for you to learn how to fix your own bike with help from trained mechanics.